Waterfall camping near Mount Airy

 1 site · RV, Tent35 acres · Walnut Cove, NC

 NOTE: We are OPEN starting April 1st through October 31st.
 We are closed for the winter season.
 Welcome!
-This primitive Tent/RV site offers: 2-Private Acres + FREE Firewood + 8-foot Industrial Picnic Table + Little Tikes Picnic Table + Commercial-Grade Port-A-Potty + Large Garbage Can + 5-Gallon Bucket + Adirondack/Sitting Chairs + Pet Friendly!
+This primitive Tent/RV site offers: 2-Private Acres + FREE Firewood + 8-foot Industrial Picnic Table + Little Tikes Picnic Table + Commercial-Grade Port-A-Potty + Large Garbage Bin + 5-Gallon Bucket + Adirondack/Sitting Chairs + Pet Friendly!
 Solo travelers, families, and romantic getaway travelers: This is a very private and safe place to camp!
 Because we only have 1 site, you will be alone in the space the entire time.
 My family lives on the premises so we are here in case of an emergency.
 My daughter and I own this 35 acre secluded piece of heaven just minutes from Winston-Salem, Hanging Rock State Park, and other attractions.
-We are pet friendly (if your pet does not play well with our dog or horses, please leave them on a leash or at home).
+We are pet friendly (if your pet does not play well with our dogs or horses, please leave them on a leash or at home).
 Our Shire horses are endangered and very BIG!
 We hope you have time to say hello to the horses during your visit.
+NOTE: we do NOT provide electric at the campsite; you are allowed to use a generator.
+NOTE: we do not provide garbage bags so please remember to bring garbage bags for all of your trash.
+All trash must be bagged and deposited into the provided garbage bin.

 Pets